 Dwayne Webb, Mercuri’s Apprenticeship Consultant discusses regulations and attracting the best talent.

 The apprenticeships rules and regulations are confusing for businesses.
-Reports from an employer engagement event held in November 2018 detail that Institute for Apprenticeships (IfA) COO Robert Nitsch’s presentation showed that the IfA was predicting an apprenticeship levy overspend of £500m in 2019 rising to £1.5b in 2021.
+An employer engagement event held in November 2018 reported that Institute for Apprenticeships (IfA) COO Robert Nitsch’s presentation showed that the IfA was predicting an apprenticeship levy overspend of £500m in 2019 rising to £1.5b in 2021.

 The slides from the presentation were initially withheld and only released in January 2019.
 Sir Gerry Berragan, CEO, Institute for Apprenticeships is quoted as saying: